 The Standard Mileage Rate vs. Actual Expenses

 The standard mileage rate deduction for the 2017 tax year was 53.5 cents per mile.
 You have the option of claiming this or a percentage of your actual vehicle expenses instead, including gas, insurance, parking, tolls, repairs, and depreciation.

-If you qualify, you can claim this deduction as an employee business expense using Form 2106 and Schedule A with tax returns through tax year 2017.
+If you qualify, you can claim this deduction as an employee business expense using Form 2106 and Schedule A with tax returns through the tax year 2017.
 You can generally go back and amend your tax returns for up to three years if you qualify but failed to claim the deduction.

 And yes, you must itemize rather than take the standard deduction to claim this expense.
-Your total employee business expenses must exceed 2 percent of your adjusted gross income.
+Your total employee business expenses must exceed 2% of your adjusted gross income.
 You can claim a deduction for the balance over this amount.

 The "business use" rule still applies.
 If you visit a client 20 miles away from your place of business, you can take a deduction based on 40 miles for the round trip.
 But if you make a side trip on your way home to stop for dinner with friends, and if the restaurant is 10 miles out of your way, your deduction is still based on 40 miles.
 Those extra 20 miles don’t count—unless, of course, you’re meeting for business purposes.